goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/1-intro/_index.md

   - graphically manages or synchronizes inventories with a wide variety of sources.

-  - has a RESTful API
+  - has a RESTful API.

   - And much more...